-Strangely, given his determination not to recant his anti-Roman positions, Luther often strikes a respectful, even filial tone in this letter.
+Luther was determined not to recant his anti-Roman positions.
+Strangely, he often strikes a respectful, even filial tone in this letter.
 The Pope is addressed as ‘father’ and Luther declares himself to be his ‘friend’ and ‘most humble subject.’
 The controversy that now separates them he blames on malignant papal advisors who have misrepresented his positions.
-He claims that when he attacked the papacy, he did so in the same spirit of fraternal correction that had moved Saint Bernard to find fault with the newly-elected Pope Eugene III some 400 years earlier.
+He justifies himself with reference to Church history.
+Using the example of Saint Bernard and Pope Eugene III, he claims that his attacks on the papacy are motivated by the same spirit of fraternal correction that had moved Saint Bernard in his public admonitions.
 Luther calls on Pope Leo to free himself from the evil tempters who exalt him over other Christians and expresses confidence that if he can plead his case before Leo in person, the present controversy will easily be settled by Leo himself.

 Then, in December, 1520, shortly after finishing the Tract, Luther joined in a public burning of books of theology in Wittenberg, and threw to the flames a copy of Exsurge Domine.
-Luther’s assurance of respect for the person of the Pope was coupled with a repudiation of his exaggerated claim to authority.
-This is an example of the embrace of paradox, a guiding principle for Luther, both in his thinking and in his practice of life.
+Luther’s assurance of respect for the person of the Pope was coupled with a repudiation of his Papal authority.
+A resounding paradox.

 Paradox is crucial to Luther’s views on Christian freedom, as it is to his views on the nature of God and Man.
 The Christian is free and is lord over all things.
 This is how the German version of the Tract begins.
 It is immediately followed by its contradiction.
 The Christian is a slave and is subject to all things.
 The paradox propels us with force on a journey which would not be possible without it.
 Luther’s point is that a Christian is free because he is a Christian, and for no other reason, and that he is free only in a Christian kind of way.
 Commendably, Luther gives his references.
 All that he writes in the Tract is nicely backed up from Saint Paul, with chapter and verse supplied for anyone who wants to go and check for himself.
 Precisely this is reckoned as one of Luther’s achievements.
 He encouraged ordinary people to go and see for themselves what is in the Bible rather than take at face value what comes from the professionals.
 When I check out Saint Paul for myself, though, I don’t always find the same meanings that Luther found.
 But we’ll leave that aside.